 To find out whether your credit agreement is regulated by CCA 1974, you can check the agreement itself, or contact your creditor to ask them.

-How to recognise a default notice?
+How to recognize a default notice?

 A default notice has the following text at the top in large or bold letters: